microsoft/Dynamics365Commerce.InStore/docs/10-using-ai-skills.md

 Commerce extension, or invoke `commerce-ext-dev`.
 Review the proposed design before allowing the skill to scaffold files.

-The `path` in both settings files is `./marketplace`, resolved relative to the folder where you run the agent CLI.
-Keep `marketplace/` at the repository root or update both settings files consistently.
+The `path` in both settings files is an absolute, machine-local path to the restored package, such as `<package-cache>/microsoft.dynamics.commerce.sdk.<package>/<version>/contentFiles/marketplace`.
+Because that path is specific to one machine and one SDK version, don't commit `.github/copilot/settings.json` or `.claude/settings.json`. `InitDev` doesn't modify your `.gitignore`, so add the two entries yourself, and re-run `InitDev` on each machine and after every SDK version update.

 ## Responsible AI and human review